 -

 Select the element you want to change and type your CSS into the text box.
-In the example below, we have added a border around the hero title element.
-Note the change in appearance. -

 Click Save.

-Congratulations!
-Preview your changes, then publish them live to the world.
+Preview your changes, then publish them.

 CSS properties in Optimizely